 Specific guidelines are outlined on the EHS website for singing and playing wind instruments, including specialized masks and filtering bell covers.

 Other Personal Protective Equipment

-Personal Protective Equipment and supplies may be ordered through EHS.
+University departments and offices may order Personal Protective Equipment and supplies may be through EHS.
 Certain items are restricted or only available in very limited supplies.

 Guidance for visitors to campus